MicrosoftDocs/architecture-center/docs/solution-ideas/articles/video-analytics-content.md

 1. The IoT Hub module records the event notifications in a web app, and alerts store managers or stock keepers if certain thresholds are passed.

-1. An Azure Media Services account stores events for long-term trend analysis to help with resource planning.
+1. An Azure Media Services Storage account stores events for long-term trend analysis to help with resource planning.

 ### Components